 We’re living in a golden age of gaming, with an incredible range of interactive experiences to suit every taste.
-Even so, we occasionally pine for the simpler days of the arcade era, and the 8- and 16-bit titles that turned us into the healthy, sleep-shirking addicts we are today.
+Even so, it’s hard not to occasionally pine for the simpler days of the arcade era, and the 8- and 16-bit titles that turned us into the healthy, sleep-shirking addicts we are today.

-Without further ado, here are the top 20 retro games that he still can’t get enough of.
+Without further ado, here are the top 20 retro games that we still can’t get enough of.

 The game that launched the career of a certain plumber, Nintendo’s 1981 arcade hit was pivotal.
 Having failed to crack the US, president Hiroshi Yamauchi convinced young designer Shigeru Miyamoto to create a new game.
 Jumpman (renamed Mario, after the US arm’s landlord, for the game’s Stateside launch) and his simian nemesis gobbled enough quarters to keep Nintendo afloat and launch countless Kong spinoffs (pictured).
 The rest’s history.